Russian court upholds WNBA star Brittney Griner's 9-year prison sentence

 The White House said it has not yet received a productive response from Russia to the offer.

-In September, U.S. President Joe Biden met with Brittney's wife, Cherelle, as well as the player's agent, Lindsay Colas.
+In September, Biden met with Cherelle Griner, the player's wife, Cherelle Griner, as well as her agent, Lindsay Colas.
 Biden also sat down separately with Elizabeth Whelan, Paul Whelan's sister.

+Earlier this month, Cherelle Griner told "CBS Mornings" co-host Gayle King that she was terrified of the WNBA star's fate.

 The White House said after the meetings that the president stressed to the families his "continued commitment to working through all available avenues to bring Brittney and Paul home safely."

-The Biden administration carried out a prisoner swap in April, with Moscow releasing Marine veteran Trevor Reed in exchange for the U.S. releasing a Russian pilot, Konstantin Yaroshenko, convicted in a drug trafficking conspiracy.
+The U.S. and Russia carried out a prisoner swap in April.
+Moscow released U.S. Marines veteran Trevor Reed in exchange for the U.S. releasing a Russian pilot, Konstantin Yaroshenko, who was convicted in a drug trafficking conspiracy.

-Moscow also has protested the arrest of another Russian currently in U.S. custody, Alexander Vinnik, who was accused of laundering billions of dollars via an illicit cryptocurrency exchange.
-Vinnik had been in custody in Greece after being arrested there in 2017 at U.S. request before being extradited to the U.S. in August.
-It wasn't clear if Russia might demand Vinnik's release as part of a potential swap.
+Moscow also has pushed for the release of other Russians in U.S. custody.

+One of them is Alexander Vinnik, who was accused of laundering billions of dollars through an illicit cryptocurrency exchange.
+Vinnik was arrested in Greece in 2017 and extradited to the U.S. in August.

+Vinnik's French lawyer, Frederic Belot, told Russian newspaper Izvestia last month that his client hoped to be part of a possible swap.

+The newspaper speculated that another possible candidate was Roman Seleznev, the son of a Russian lawmaker.
+He was sentenced in 2017 to 27 years in prison on charges from a hacking and credit card fraud scheme.

 for more features.